The 2013 MMUN team in New York with H.E. Mr. Garen Nazarian, Armenia's Permanent Representative to the UN.

-In Spring 2013, the MMUN Team will represent Armenia and China at the National Model UN Conference in New York.
-Team members will spend five days “representing” their countries on UN committees such as the General Assembly and Security Council.
-In addition, they will meet students from all over the world, be briefed by diplomats from the countries they are representing, attend talks by international scholars and policy makers, and visit UN headquarters.
+Team members spent five days representing their countries on UN committees such as the General Assembly and Security Council.
+In addition, they met students from all over the world, were briefed by Armenia's Permanent Representative to the UN, attended talks by international scholars and policy makers, and visited UN headquarters.

 In 2012, in recognition of the Team's accomplishments and of the regional diversity the UM Team brings to National Model UN conferences, the Montana Model UN Team received a $1,000 scholarship from National Model UN.

-Because MMUN Team members serve as chairs and other staff members at UM's Montana Model UN High School Conference each fall, they are often selected to serve as NMUN committee and conference staff.
-In 2011, Aimee Ryan (B.A.
-Political Science, 2010) was selected as the Co-Director of the NMUN-NY Security Council.
+Because MMUN Team members serve as chairs and other staff members at UM's Montana Model UN High School Conference, they are often selected to serve as NMUN committee and conference staff.
+In 2013, former MMUN Secretaries-General Robert Cahill (B.S., Business Administration, 2012) and Stephen Carnes (B.A.
+Political Science, 2012) served as assistant directors of UNDP and the Special Committee on Peacekeeping Operations, respectively.
 In 2012, Thecla Backhouse-Prentiss (B.A.
-Political Science, 2011) served as the Assistant Director of the NMUN-NY Conference on the Arms Trade Treaty.
-Since 2010, Jennifer Hathaway Spaulding (M.A.
+Political Science, 2011) was the Assistant Director of the NMUN-NY Conference on the Arms Trade Treaty.
+Since 2010, Jennifer Hathaway Spalding (M.A.
 Political Science, 2006) has served on the NMUN Advisory Committee.

-In coming years, the Montana Model UN Team will continue to attend the National Model UN conference in New York, which is the largest collegiate UN conference in the world, drawing over 3,000 students from 250 schools and five continents.
-The Team also hopes to participate in international conferences and partner with international delegations.
+The Montana Model UN Team looks forward to attending future National Model UN conferences in New York.
+The conference is the largest collegiate UN conference in the world, drawing over 3,000 students from 250 schools and five continents.
+The Team also hopes to participate in international conferences and to partner with international delegations.

-For information on National Model UN conferences, see http://nmun.org/
+For information on National Model UN conferences, go to http://nmun.org/